andrew84830813/generative_ai_roadmap/README.md

 ## Slide 2: Agenda & Objectives
 **Agenda:**
-1. Introduction to Generative AI
+1. ....
+2. ....
+3. What is Generative AI?
-2. What is a Generative AI Application?
+4. What is a Generative AI Application?
-3. Fundamentals of Machine Learning & Neural Networks (TensorFlow/Keras)
+5. Fundamentals of Machine Learning & Neural Networks (TensorFlow/Keras)
-4. Transformers & "Attention Is All You Need"
+6. Transformers & "Attention Is All You Need"
+7. Foundation Models, LLM, and SLM
-5. Popular Tools in Generative AI
+8. Popular Tools in Generative AI
-6. Prompt Engineering Techniques
+9. Prompt Engineering Techniques
-7. Experimentation & Data Preprocessing with MLflow
-8. Software Development: GitHub and Modular Code
+10. Software Development for AI: GitHub and Modular Code
-9. Fine-Tuning, Transfer Learning, LoRA
+11. Fine-Tuning, Transfer Learning, LoRA
-10. Retrieval-Augmented Generation (RAG) & Vector Databases
+12. Retrieval-Augmented Generation (RAG) & Vector Databases
-11. LLM Integration & Deployment (Plotly, Model Serving)
-12. Summary & Q&A
+13. Tool Binding & Structured Output

 **Objectives:**
 - Understand generative AI basics and its relevance to cybersecurity.